asmuth/clip/manual/faq.md

 one after another other in a page.

 This concept of page flow, or page layout does not exit in PlotFX.
-PlotFX is a tool for creating illustrations, not a document publishin system, so it does make sense to assume "row by row" as a default element placement strategy.
+PlotFX is a tool for creating illustrations, not a document publishing system, so it does make sense to assume "top to bottom" as a default element placement strategy.
-Most of the rest of CSS's layout features build from this core assumption so they are equally unapplicable to PlotFX.

-Instead of being stacked horizontally within the parent box, like in CSS, boxes in PlotFX will, by default, simply be drawn on top of each other with each one filling up the entirety of the parent box.
+So instead of being stacked horizontally within the parent box, like in CSS, boxes in PlotFX will, by default, simply be drawn on top of each other with each one filling up the entirety of the parent box.
 This is a much more useful default behaviour for creating illustrations where in many cases an element more closely resembles the concept of a 'layer' as found in graphics editing software such as Photoshop or Illustrator than that of a row of text.

-### I'm getting build errors when compiling the code

-PlotFX needs a reasonably modern C++ compiler and standard library.
-In most cases where the code doesn't build it's due to some problem with the local build environment.
-We always appreciate bug reports so we improve our build system, but often the best workaround for the moment is to download a binary release from the downloads page.